anshulguleria/difftool/README.md

 ```
 #Output

-To see the output run `index.html` file present in `diffui` folder.
+To see the output run `index.html` file present in `diffoutp` folder.